silentdiverchris/Archivist/README.md

 If DeleteArchiveAfterEncryption is set to true, and it finds an unencrypted file with a write time the same as, or earlier than the encrypted version it will assume the file was manually unencrypted to view it, and just delete the file, retaining the encrypted one.

-If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption.
+If the unencrypted file has a later last write time it will re-encrypt it, overwriting the previous encryption and optionally deleting the unencrypted version.

-The is done in the first step of the archive process, so the files zipped up in the next step are encrypted before being zipped up and copied elsewhere

 To nominate secure directories, add them to the GlobalSecureDirectories or SecureDirectories list in the configuration file, see the [configuration file](#ConfigurationFile) section for details.